ceph/ceph/doc/cephfs/client-auth.rst

 these fields (such as openc operations with layouts).

-For example, in the following snippet client.0 can modify layouts and quotas on the file system cephfs_a, but client.1 cannot.
+For example, in the following snippet client.0 can modify layouts and quotas on the file system cephfs, but client.1 cannot.

 ::